talosgl/jojos-tech-guides/docs/python-script-setup.md

     + CategoryInfo          : SecurityError: (:) [], PSSecurityException
     + FullyQualifiedErrorId : UnauthorizedAccess
 ```
 If you don't hit any error—sick!
-Skip down to [[#Verify the venv's ready in Windows]].
+Skip down to [Verify the venv's ready in Windows](#verify-the-venvs-ready-in-windows).

 If you do hit an error like this, to work around it you can launch an instance of Windows Command Prompt instead.
 In the top-right of the terminal, click the dropdown arrow next to the plus sign, and select Command Prompt:

 <img src="imgs/python-script-setup/Pasted image 20250902145602.png" alt="VS Code terminal dropdown showing Command Prompt option" width="300">

 (Note: Advanced users can alternatively run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` in PowerShell if they want to keep using it instead of command prompt.)

 #### Verify the venv's ready in Windows
 Now you should see a command prompt terminal, and it should already have run a command to activate the venv; something like this:
 ```cmd